• Disease Overview

 Acknowledgment

-NORD gratefully acknowledges Anthony Smyth and Grace Seibert, NORD Editorial Interns from the University of Notre Dame, and Deborah A. Bruns, PhD, Professor, Special Education Program, Department of Counseling, Quantitative Methods and Special Education, Southern Illinois University Carbondale, for assistance in the preparation of this report.
+NORD gratefully acknowledges Anthony Smyth and Grace Seibert, NORD Editorial Interns from the University of Notre Dame, and Deborah A. Bruns, PhD, Professor, Special Education Program, School of Education, Southern Illinois University Carbondale, for assistance in the preparation of this report.

 Disease Overview

 Depending on the specific location of the duplicated (trisomic) portion of chromosome 18 and the percentage of cells, symptoms and findings can be extremely variable from person to person.
-The majority of affected infants experience growth deficiency, feeding and breathing difficulties, and developmental delays.
+Most affected infants have growth deficiency, feeding and breathing difficulties, and developmental delays.
 Individuals with trisomy 18 also have distinctive malformations of the head and facial (craniofacial) area as well as of the hands and feet, possible skeletal deformities, genitourinary issues and heart defects present at birth (congenital).
 Congenital heart defects and associated respiratory difficulties may lead to potentially life-threatening complications during infancy or childhood.
 Treatment is dependent upon the specific symptoms present, recommendations from the medical team and parent/family preference.
+In addition, guidelines for management are now available to assist in planning and decision making.

 • Next section >